-Small group training can be an excellent option for those who still want some close attention during their workouts but they don’t have any serious issues that need to be addressed.
-This is more of an option for fairly healthy individuals looking to lose a few pounds.
-The group dynamic can make the workout fun and it can help motivate you to show up.
+Small group training can be an excellent option for those who don’t have the funds for one on one training.
+This is more of an option for fairly healthy individuals looking to lose a few pounds, as opposed to someone who has injuries, health concerns, etc. The group dynamic can make the workout fun and it can help motivate you to show up.
 If having a personal trainer who expects you to come isn’t motivation enough, how would you feel if 3 of your friends called you every time you failed to show up for a session?
 The accountability factor is what keeps you coming back consistently.
-These small group sessions are significantly less than 1 on 1 training because you’re not getting that ultra personalized workout.
+These small group sessions are slightly less than 1 on 1 training because you’re not getting that ultra personalized workout.
 One drawback to group training, however, is not having a workout created specifically for you.
-If you have an injury or a weak area, this may not be addressed in a group workout.
+If you have an injury, health concern, or a muscular imbalance, this may not be addressed in a group workout.

 30 Minute Sessions

 If the idea of not having a personalized approach scares you but you can’t afford 60 minute sessions with a personal trainer in Philadelphia, 30 minute sessions might be just for you.
 By doing your warm-up before your trainer shows up, you cut out some of the time the two of you need to spend together.
 We should warn you, if you’re expecting to chit chat during this 30 minute session, you’ll be in for a rude awakening.
 30 minute sessions are usually more fast-paced due to the time constraints.
 These can be a great way to make sure you get in some sort of effective workout more often.
 Expect the cost of these sessions to be a little more than half the cost of that trainer’s 60 minute sessions.